Temple or Pagoda?

 new suburb to the south of Tĩnh Gia

 Courtyard of the Le Truong Loi temple.
 Below and right, this little temple - Đềnn Thờ - is well tucked away from any thoroughfare, although its dedication above the gate is to no less than Lê Trương Lơi, the founder of the state Plaque above the gate.
 Elaborate entrace to the Xa Hai Yen.
 And here the building is dedicated to both secular and non-secular remembrance.
 The Xã Hải Yến is another new development, having been completed in the last 10 years The left panel from beside the entrance gate.
 Traditional classical motifs at the...
 Three bicycles parked in the courtyard with Buddha statue beyond.
 Bicycles parked in the courtyard The right panel from beside the entrance gate. ...gate, given a rather kitsch re-working The three altars.
 Above, the central altar, with its two side altars - shown again below The left side altar.
 The right side altar.
 The proliferation of temples and pagodas in recent years, and the way the two are elided, so lessening their religious impact, is noticeable.
 Maybe after an era of, sometimes, stern secularism the contemporary mood is more fluid Trailers...
 Family group lunching beside grave.
-The next page of this section will move from public places of devotion, to a family's private memorials.
+The next page of this section moves from public places of devotion, to a family's private memorials.
 Carving Buddhas, tools laid out.
 The next page of the Mosaic Section is headed 'Ready-to-hand'.

 Or go to the contents Go to the contents of the Mosaic Section. of the Mosaic Section.